goutampatil3335/Smart-Ring/README.md

 # 🧠 Smart Ring for Early Disease Detection

-A full-stack web-based prototype simulating a smart wearable ring for early detection of chronic diseases using AI and sensor fusion.
+A full-stack web application simulating a smart wearable ring for early detection of chronic diseases using sensor data and predictive logic.

 ---